MichaelRejo1601/DjangoForumDemo/README.md

 *Post*
 Using dynamic urls, similar to the User page, we are able to create a post page.
 This displays the information of the post and has urls to the authors of the post.

+*Comment*

+NEWLY ADDED!
+Just go to any post and submit the form!
+You will see your comment appear.
+You can also delete these comments as needed.

 Try making 2 accounts and test out all the features!

 **Instructions**